outpaddling/Coding-Standards/README.md

 to jump around the program to find all the pieces needed to understand a code block.

-## Portability
+## Hardware Portability

-POSIX is powerful.
-Using strictly POSIX code, we can meet virtually all needs.
-No need to hinder users by using extensions that aren't needed from an OS they don't use.

-All code should run on any POSIX platform and any CPU architecture.
+MAKE NO ASSUMPTIONS ABOUT THE HARDWARE THAT WILL RUN YOUR CODE.

+Some code designed for big data computations could also be useful on a microcontroller and vice-versa.

+1. Choose data types according to the needs of the problem.
+E.g. In C, an integer variable that may contain values beyond the range of a 32-bit integer type should be defined as uint64_t or int64_t.
+The size of "int", "long", and "size_t" may be smaller than 64 bits on some systems.
+    Some people complain about the variable size of these data types, but this feature allows you to write portable code that will be optimal on all platforms.
+Use them when you don't care about the range and use int64_t, int32_t, etc. when you do.

-1. Write endian-independent code
+2. Write endian-independent code

-    1. Use bit operations and masks instead of bit fields.
+    Use bit operations and masks instead of bit fields.
 See https://github.com/outpaddling/Coding-Standards/blob/main/endian.c.

-    2. If saving numeric data in binary format, use something like the C bswap() functions in endian.h as needed.
+    If saving numeric data in binary format, use something like the C bswap() functions in endian.h as needed.

     ```